TechnourceOfficial/Technource-Leaderboard-Using-React/README.md

 #2 Searched Name is there in top 10 ranking

-#3 Searched Name is there in json but not in top 10
+#3 Searched Name is there in json but not in top 10 ranking